Alcantara fans 12, Sánchez homers as Marlins beat Reds 6-1

+MIAMI (AP) — Sandy Alcantara enjoyed a big lead early and finished with a flourish.

-MIAMI (AP) — Sandy Alcantara, buoyed by uncharacteristic run support, had a career-high 12 strikeouts in seven innings Saturday night to help the Miami Marlins beat the Cincinnati Reds for the first time in six meetings this year, 6-1.
+Buoyed by uncharacteristic run support, Alcantara had a career-high 12 strikeouts in seven innings Saturday night to help the Miami Marlins beat the Cincinnati Reds for the first time in six meetings this year, 6-1.

+Alcantara (8-12) allowed one run and retired the last 11 batters he faced, seven by strikeout.

+The Marlins had totaled one run in Alcantara’s past two starts and have struggled to score for him all season.
+But Jesús Sánchez hit a three-run homer against Vladimir Gutiérrez as Miami gave Alcantara a 5-0 lead after one inning.

+“That means a lot, because when they score runs for me I feel happy,” Alcantara said.
+“I feel more aggressive.
+When I get runs, I just lock in and attack the hitter.”

-Alcantara (8-12) allowed one run and achieved a career high in strikeouts for the second start in a row, with both coming against the Reds.
+Alcantara achieved a career high in strikeouts for the second start in a row, with both coming against the Reds.
 He increased his season strikeout total to 158, surpassing his previous career high.

-Jesús Sánchez hit a three-run homer in a five-run first inning against Vladimir Gutiérrez (9-5).
-The Marlins had totaled one run in Alcantara’s past two starts and have struggled to score for him all season.
+“He’s got some of the best stuff in the game — not only the stuff, but his whole presence,” Reds manager David Bell said.
+“He knows how to pitch.”

+The stats reflect the way Alcantara, 25, is developing into a strikeout pitcher as he adds more options to his repertoire, manager Don Mattingly said.

 Jorge Alfaro also drove in three runs to help Miami improve to 2-11 against Cincinnati over the past three seasons.
 Jazz Chisholm Jr. had the first three-hit game of his career and scored twice.